NicoFrsh/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 In this repo I took the raw data from [this link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and turned it to a tidy data set by merging all the relevant tables and cleaning the resulting data.
+The resulting data can be used for further analysis.

 This repo consists of the following files: